rahul-soshte/bramble-api-flow/README.md

 **2.**
 **Authorization Grant Request**
 ----
-  Extracting the 'code' in the Callback URL of the previous request, the final access Token which will help to send / receive data using this request
+  Extracting the 'code' in the Callback URL of the previous request and using it you will get the access Token which will help you to send reward data in this request

 * **URL**